 As with any mosque, you must have appropriate attire to visit.
 Women and men should wear long sleeves and pants.
 Long skirts are also acceptable for ladies and you will need a head scarf to go inside.
 Shoes are not allowed inside.

-If you have time and you’re a history lover, definitely check out the Egyptian Museum.
-It is the largest collection of Egyptian artifacts in the world with over 120,000 items.
+If you have time and you’re a history lover, definitely check out the Egyptian Museum of Cairo, also known as the Museum of Egyptian Antiquities.

 Egypt offers Visa on arrival to many countries.
 That means, you can show up at Cairo airport and purchase your visa to enter the country.
 If you decide to do that, bring 25 USD. with you to pay at the window, BEFORE you get in the customs line.